terroo/terroo.github.io/_posts/2018-07-23-gentoo-cant-connect-to-local-mysql-server-through-socket-solved.md

 {% endhighlight %}

-After that, you will need to restart your MySQL server (example for systemd, if you have OpenRC use the `rc-update` command)
+After that, you will need to restart your MySQL server (example for systemd, if you have OpenRC use the `rc-service` command)

 {% highlight bash %}
 systemctl restart mysqld.service